Linda Littlejohn: Personal life

 She married Albert Littlejohn on 5 April 1907 at St John's Church of England, Darlinghurst.
 They had four children.
 In 1941 she divorced Albert Littlejohn.
-She married Charles Joseph Tilden at Charleston, South Carolina, on 6 April 1942 and settled in New Jersey; they returned to Sydney in 1944.
+She married Charles Joseph Tilden at Charleston, South Carolina, on 6 April 1942 and settled in New Jersey.
+The couple returned to Sydney in 1944.

 Littlejohn died of cancer in the Scottish Hospital, Paddington, on 21 March 1949.